Companies that use Salesforce (Sales, Service, Marketing Cloud)

 Salesforce Service Cloud: Help and Support Center

-SharkNinja runs their customer support portal on Salesforce Service Cloud.
+SharkNinja's customer support portal is built on Salesforce Service Cloud.
 Customers can search by model number, product, or topic to find help articles and troubleshooting guides, a self-service experience built on top of Salesforce's knowledge base infrastructure.

 SharkNinja Agentforce Chat